 Verdict: I recommend browsing through some fanfiction on Wattpad.
 If you don’t like what you see, you probably won’t find much more.
 If you like what you see, most of the fics there are probably exactly what you want.
 It’s mostly teen fan fics so if you like the genre, you’ll be at home.

-This used to be a much bigger hub for fanfiction when I was writing on it.
+This used to be a much bigger hub as a fanfiction site when I was writing on it.
 I eventually migrated most of my works off it when I found that the other sites were bigger.
 After re-visiting it today, it looks like the site is more used for quizzes and roleplaying now, though fanfiction is still a part of it.

 - large community of passionate fans